Administration

 To create a user group, click the Create user group button in the Options panel in the right sidebar.

-This will open a dialog window where you need to enter the name for the new user group.
+This will open a dialog where you need to enter the name for the new user group.

 How can I rename a user group?

 To rename a user group, at least one user group must exist.
 Click on the desired user group to expand its details.
-You will then see an input field with the current name of the user group.
+You will then see an input field showing the current name of the user group.

 How can I delete a user group?

-Subsequently, the user group will be permanently deleted and removed from the list.
+Afterwards, the user group will be permanently deleted and removed from the list.

 How can I add a user to a user group?

 If at least one user group exists, you can add users to it.
 Click on the desired user group in the list to expand its details.
-You will then see the option Add users at the top right.
+You will then see the Add users button at the top right.

-A dialog will then open.
-There you will see a search field and an alphabetically sorted list of users who are not in the user group.
-You can search for users in the search field above or use the list of displayed users to select the users you want to add to the user group.
-The list displays the name, the BIC Process Design user role and the email address of the users.
+A dialog then opens.
+It contains a search field and an alphabetically sorted list of users who are not in the user group.
+You can search for users in the search field above, or select users from the list.
+The list shows the name, the BIC Process Design user role, and the email address of the users.

 The newly added users are then displayed in the user group.